process-analytics/bpmn-layout-generators/java/README.md

 java -jar target/bpmn-layout-generator-*-jar-with-dependencies.jar --output=<path_to_output_file> <path_to_input_bpmn_file>
 ```
 If you want to have the resulting layout in an SVG file, pass `--output-type=SVG`
-Notice that `ASCII` and `SVG` ouput types have been developed to get feedback when running tests i.e. to get a quick preview of the
+Notice that `ASCII` and `SVG` output types have been developed to get feedback when running tests i.e. to get a quick preview of the
 algorithm result.
 They are not fully implemented and won't probably never be (if you have some interest on that
 topic, feel free to provide a Pull Request)